 One of the most important steps that can be taken is for children and teachers to wash their hands with soap and water both before and after recess.
-Hand sanitizer containing at least 60% alcohol can be used in situations when this is not feasible.
+Hand sanitizer containing at least 60% ethanol or 70% isopropanol can be used in situations when this is not feasible.
 Schools may consider having students use hand sanitizer before and after using high-touch equipment (e.g., fixed equipment or play structures).
-Recent research indicates that SARS-CoV-2 may be inactivated in sunlight within a relatively short time.
 Supervision could be increased to ensure safe practices are followed, particularly during high-risk times (start/end of recess) and in high-risk locations (enclosed or small, hard-to-see places on fixed equipment, or anywhere with high child density).
 Supervisors should maintain physical distance from students and continue to wear masks.
+Physical distance between students should be promoted as much as possible.
+Schools may consider offering physical activity options that allow students to maintain physical distance while they are playing.
+However, transient interactions while masked are lower risk and should not be used as the basis for limiting all activities.

 Ideally, recess times could be staggered so that children in different classes or cohorts would not interact (to maintain group distancing).
 If classes or cohorts must share the same recess time, entry and exit times could be staggered, or different entry and exit locations could be used for each group.
 If the schoolyard is large and diverse enough to provide adequate space and variety to each class (including access to all types of schoolyard locations and equipment), classes or cohorts could be provided with designated spaces on the schoolyard in which to play (if recess times cannot be staggered).
 These designated spaces could be rotated frequently (e.g., daily, weekly, depending on the variety available) to provide children access to a variety of schoolyard experiences.